-- 5. Review with management and the external auditor the quality and not only the acceptability of the Corporation's accounting policies and any changes proposed thereto, including (i) all major accounting policies and practices used, (ii) any alternative treatments of financial information that have been discussed with management, the impact of their use and the treatment recommended by the external auditor, and (iii) any other important communications with management with respect thereto, and review the disclosure and impact of contingencies and the reasonableness of the provisions, reserves and estimates that may have a material impact on financial reporting. - 6.
+- 4. Review the financial information contained in prospectuses, annual information form and other reports or documents containing similar financial information before recommending their approval to the Board and their release or filing with the appropriate regulatory authorities. - 5.
+Review with management and the external auditor the quality and not only the acceptability of the Corporation's accounting policies and any changes proposed thereto, including (i) all major accounting policies and practices used, (ii) any alternative treatments of financial information that have been discussed with management, the impact of their use and the treatment recommended by the external auditor, and (iii) any other important communications with management with respect thereto, and review the disclosure and impact of contingencies and the reasonableness of the provisions, reserves and estimates that may have a material impact on financial reporting. - 6.
 Review with the external auditor any audit problems or difficulties and management's response thereto and resolve any disagreement between management and the external auditor regarding financial reporting. - 7.
 Review periodically the Corporation's Disclosure Policy to ensure that it is in compliance with applicable legal and regulatory requirements and make recommendations to the Board, if required.

-B. With respect to disclosure controls and procedures, internal control and risk management
+B. With respect to disclosure controls and procedures and internal control

 - 1. Oversee the quality and integrity of the Corporation's financial and accounting systems and information management systems as well as the existence and proper operation of disclosure controls and procedures and internal control over financial reporting through discussions with management and the external auditor, as well as with the internal auditors of the Corporation and of Quebecor Media Inc. ("QMI"). - 2.
 Review periodically management's report assessing the effectiveness of the disclosure controls and procedures. - 3.
-Review on a regular basis and monitor the Corporation's and its main subsidiaries' risks identification, assessment and management policies and procedures, including operational risks such as information security, cybersecurity as well as financial, fraud and regulatory risks, and oversee the effectiveness of the measures put in place to control these risks. - 4.
-Review with the Senior Vice President, Chief Legal Officer and Public Affairs and Corporate Secretary of the Corporation legal compliance matters, significant litigations and other legal matters that could have a significant impact on the Corporation's financial statements. - 5.
-Approve annually the insurance portfolio of the Corporation and its main subsidiaries. - 6.
-Review periodically with senior management the status of taxation matters. - 7.
-Establish and, if needed, review procedures for the receipt, retention and processing of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, including the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - 8.
+Review with the Vice President, Legal Affairs and Corporate Secretariat of the Corporation legal compliance matters, significant litigations and other legal matters that could have a significant impact on the Corporation's financial statements. - 4.
+Approve annually the insurance portfolio of the Corporation and its main subsidiaries. - 5.
+Review periodically with senior management the status of taxation matters. - 6.
+Establish and, if needed, review procedures for the receipt, retention and processing of complaints received by the Corporation regarding accounting, internal accounting controls, or auditing matters, including the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - 7.
 Establish and, if needed, review procedures for "whistleblower protection" to ensure that no employee of the Corporation, its subsidiaries or business units are discharged or otherwise

-- penalized for reporting in good faith to his or her supervisor or to any competent authorities, potential violations of any laws or regulations applicable to the Corporation. - 9.
+- penalized for reporting in good faith to his or her supervisor or to any competent authorities, potential violations of any laws or regulations applicable to the Corporation. - 8.
 Assist the Board fulfil its responsibility to ensure that the Corporation complies with applicable statutory and regulatory requirements.